ekbann/chromebook-basilisk2-sdl2/README.md

 Enjoy!

 You can change the screen resolution by editing the .basilisk_ii_prefs and change the "screen" parameter.
-For some serious work, you can try the following for maximum resolution:
+For some serious work, you can try the following for fullscreen maximum resolution and colors:

     screen dga/0/0
     displaycolordepth 32